catllian/cse15l-lab-reports/labreport2.md

     }
 ```
 The main change I made was creating a new String variable called `strTotal` that additional query strings could be concatenated
 to.
-Due to me making this change, I also had to change the body of the else-if statement.
+Due to making this change, I also had to change the body of the else-if statement.
 I added a line to modify `strTotal` and
 edited the line to return it.

 # Part 3